Safety and Security

 Each Keiser University campus takes various precautionary measures to protect the students, staff, faculty and campus visitors.
 Nevertheless, unavoidable emergencies may occur in extreme situations.
 Therefore, each campus has a Campus Response Team (CRT) that implements and oversees the campus response to a crisis situation.
 CRT members serve as the Campus Security Authority (CSA) and as the Title IX Responsible Employee.
 The CRT receives training in dealing with crisis situations and will primarily direct the immediate response to a crisis situation until the arrival of law enforcement and / or emergency response personnel.

-Additional information pertaining to Safety and Security may be found by clicking on the link below or on the right side of this webpage page, under the “Resources” tab:
+Additional information pertaining to Safety and Security may be found by clicking on the link below or in the above menu of this webpage page:

 - Annual Security Report – Statement of policies, compliance, crime reporting procedures, Title IX and drug and alcohol abuse policy.